mihai6398/mihai6398/README.md

 Building simple and beautiful things for complex interfaces is what I enjoy most about my work.
 I am also interested in crafting beautiful minimal products and exploring new worlds.

-🔭 I’m currently working on different e-commerce projects.
+🔭 I'm currently Personal Development.

-🌱 I’m currently learning Javascript, Express and Jquery.
+🌱 I'm currently learning Javascript,  and Jquery.

 👯 I’m looking to collaborate on JS projects.